12/21/04 Newsletter (below it are two previous newsletters on this issue):

 rabbis, that seeks the OU and other kashrut organizations to mandate better

 standards and inspection for ritual slaughter.
-If you have suggestions re rabbis who
+If you have suggestions re rabbis

 might endorse such a petition, please let me know.
 Thanks.